So I just got a smart alecky little email from somebody saying, hey, Rush, anything about the ports deal in the news today?

 Hold a town meeting with state officials and a local National Guard unit at their armory to discuss the security impact of long deployments.

-Ask National Guard members to offer input on how security and disaster response at home is compromised by long deployments, trying to relive the glory days of the Katrina aftermath.
+Ask National Guard members to offer input on how security and disaster response at home is compromised by long deployments.

 When selecting a location at the military installation for the event, make sure to select a space that allows easy press access and clearly conveys the message in the shot.

-Planes, vehicles, equipment, and signage in the background, enhance the pictures coming out of your event.
+Planes, vehicles, equipment, and signage in the background enhance the pictures coming out of your event.

-All of our planes, all of our tanks, all of our work with veterans organizations to find recently returned Iraq and Afghanistan veterans willing to discuss the mental effects they or their fellow veterans have experienced.
+Work with veterans organizations to find recently returned Iraq and Afghanistan veterans willing to discuss the mental effects they or their fellow veterans have experienced.

-Oh, I I I have I have borne witness to this.
+Oh, I have borne witness to this.

 I have seen this one in action.

-It's it's it's it's a commonly used.
+It's commonly used.

-They're going to try to go out and and get uh psychologically damaged veterans and bring them out there on stage and blame Bush for it, and blame the war for it, and it's just a giant sympathy play.
+They're going to try to go out and get psychologically damaged veterans and bring them out there on stage and blame Bush for it and blame the war for it.

-Tour a factory in your state that manufactures military equipment like Humvees or body armor, and hold a press availability afterwards with Iraq and Afghanistan Veterans on the importance of protective equipment.
+Tour a factory in your state that manufactures military equipment like Humvees or body armor and hold a press availability afterwards with Iraq and Afghanistan veterans on the importance of protective equipment.

 Visit the home of a military family that has purchased body armor on their own for a family member serving in Iraq or Afghanistan and hold an open press conversion on the issue.